-There are many hardware environments in which big data systems can be deployed including High performance computing (HPC) clusters.
-HPC clusters are designed to perform large computations with advanced processors, memory, IO systems and high performance interconnects.
-High performance interconnects in HPC clusters feature microsecond latencies and large bandwidths.
+High performance computing (HPC) clusters are designed to perform large computations with advanced processors, memory, IO systems and high performance interconnects.
+For efficient parallel computations at very large scale, the network between the nodes is vital in order to scale the applications to thousands of nodes.
+These high performance interconnects feature microsecond latencies and large bandwidths.
 Thanks to recent advancements in hardware, some of these high performance networks have become cheaper to set up than their Ethernet counterparts.
-With multi-core and many-core systems having large numbers of CPUs in a single node, the demand for high performance networking is increasing as well.
+With multi-core and many-core systems having large numbers of CPUs in a single node, the demand for high performance networking is increasing exponentially as well.